lucyt245/history-project/README.md

 # history-project
+An app showing data about historical events, timelines and more

-An app sing React for the front end, Spring boot for the API and MySQL for the database
+Using React for the front end, Spring boot for the API and MySQL for the database